Contesting a Will

 Full Video Transcript

-When a person dies, their will is read and property is distributed according to the will’s terms.
-Some people may feel they did not receive what they were entitled [to] and may argue against the will.
-This is known as contesting a will.
+The reading of a will can cause much unrest and anger for those who feel they may have been shut out or didn’t receive what they think they are entitled to.
+Therefore, a will can be contested by relatives or beneficiaries.
 There are generally four grounds for contesting a will: 1.
-Alleging the drafter was incompetent when they made the will.
-2. Alleging the deceased was acting under undue influence or fraud when they made the will.
-3. That the will was improperly executed, or 4.
-That there was a later valid will that should take the place of the previous will.
-If the will contest is successful, all or part of the will may be thrown out.
-However, if the contest is unsuccessful, the person contesting the will may not receive anything.
-Some legal actions are not considered to be a contest.
-For instance, a person bringing forward a later version of a will that he or she believes is genuine will not lose a right to inherit even if the will contest is lost.
-For more information about contesting a will, contact a local estate planning attorney today.
+The deceased was incompetent when they made the will.
+2. The deceased was acting under undue influence or fraud when they made the will.
+3. The will was improperly executed, or 4.
+There is a later valid will.
+If the contest is successful, all or part of the will may be thrown out.
+However, if the contest is unsuccessful, the person contesting the will usually won’t receive anything.
+However, some legal actions are not considered to be a contest.
+For instance, a person bringing forward a later version of a will he or she believes is genuine will not lose the right to inherit even if the will contest is lost.
+For more information about contesting a will, contact an attorney today.

 Your Next Step